jupyter-book/thebe/docs/contribute.md

 Once prepared, bump the version with:

-1. update version and create tag with `npm version NEW_VERSION`, e.g. `npm version 0.5.1`
+1. Use npm to update the thebe version in the `package.json` file and to create a git tag for the version using `npm version NEW_VERSION`, e.g. `npm version 0.5.1`
-2. publish version to github: `git push --follow-tags`
+2. Push the tag to github: `git push --follow-tags`
+3. Create a release on github at https://github.com/executablebooks/thebe/releases/new; this will trigger a Github action that uploads the latest version to unpkg.com.

 ## Thebe architecture